ibm-cloud-docs/containers/cs_storage_portworx.md

 <br />

-## Setting up volume encryption with {{site.data.keyword.keymanagementservicelong_notm}}
+## Setting up volume encryption
 {: #encrypt_volumes}

-To protect your data in a Portworx volume, you can encrypt your cluster's volumes with {{site.data.keyword.keymanagementservicelong_notm}}.
+To protect your data in a Portworx volume, you can encrypt your cluster's volumes with {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}}.
 {: shortdesc}

 {{site.data.keyword.keymanagementservicelong_notm}} helps you to provision encrypted keys that are secured by FIPS 140-2 Level 2 certified cloud-based hardware security modules (HSMs).
 You can use these keys to securely protect your data from unauthorized users.
 You can choose between using one encryption key to encrypt all your volumes in a cluster or using one encryption key for each volume.
 Portworx uses this key to encrypt data at rest and during transit when data is sent to a different worker node.
 For more information, see [Volume encryption](https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-encrypted-pvcs/#volume-encryption){: external}.
 For higher security, set up per-volume encryption.

-If you don't want to use {{site.data.keyword.keymanagementservicelong_notm}} root keys to encrypt your volumes, you can select **Kubernetes Secret** as your Portworx secret store type during the Portworx installation.
+If you don't want to use {{site.data.keyword.keymanagementservicelong_notm}} or {{site.data.keyword.hscrypto}} root keys to encrypt your volumes, you can select **Kubernetes Secret** as your Portworx secret store type during the Portworx installation.
 This setting gives you the option to store your own custom encryption key in a Kubernetes secret after you install Portworx.
 For more information, see the [Portworx documentation](https://docs.portworx.com/key-management/kubernetes-secrets/#configuring-kubernetes-secrets-with-portworx){: external}.
 {: tip}

 Review the following information: